egelloC · Crack the College Code

 See What Winning Actually Looks Like

 Instant access to all 27 essays from real coached students admitted to top universities.
-Every essay tagged with the school they got into, the major they applied for, and the student's profile context.
+Every essay tagged with the school it got into, the essay type (Common App, UC PIQ, or supplemental), and the topic in one line.
 Both Common App personal statements AND UC PIQs covered.

 2